CCI-MOC/xdmod-cntr/XdmodAID.md

 and we do not currently support RWX volumes, this needs to be run in parallel to the UI.

-Most of the time it runs withing a couple of minutes, sometimes it takes longer and will ocassionally fail due to a time out when it cannot lock certain tables.
+Most of the time it runs within a couple of minutes, sometimes it takes longer and will ocassionally fail due to a time out when it cannot lock certain tables.

-# xdmod-openstack
+# xdmodopenstack

-The script xdmod-openstack required to be rewritten as the one that was there was using ceilometer.
+The script xdmodopenstack required to be rewritten as the one that was there was using ceilometer.
 Ceilometer collected metrics that could be used for billing.
 With ceilometer we could have had usage based billing.
 Unfortunately, ceilometer is no longer included in OpenStack.

 In order to get the information about VMs, we went with the nova API.
-Since the Nova API only gives information on VMs that are not deleted, by collectings data every 5 minutes, we expected to to catch when VMs topped running/were deleted. over time we have had to relax the performance requirements as due to the non-performant filesystem.
+Since the Nova API only gives information on VMs that are not deleted, by collecting data every 5 minutes, we expected to catch when VMs stopped running/were deleted. over time we have had to relax the performance requirements as due to the non-performant filesystem.
 It is currently set to run every 20 minutes, but even that is probably a bit optimistic.